brunovell/MyProjects/ManchesterUtd_Finances/README.md

 4. **Use 2023 as a Model Year:**
    - This year successfully **reduced expenses** while achieving the **highest revenue growth**.
    - Implement similar strategies in future seasons: balance spending, prioritize high-return investments, and control recurring costs.

 **Outcome:**
 By implementing these measures, the club can aim for **consistent profitability**, better financial health, and more strategic growth in the coming years.

 ## Tools
-- Power BI Desktop
+- Power BI Desktop – for data modeling, dashboards, and visualizations
-- Excel / CSV for raw data
+- Excel / CSV – for raw data handling, cleaning, and transformations
+- Power Query – for extracting and transforming data from PDFs to Excel
+- DAX (Data Analysis Expressions) – for creating calculations, measures, and KPIs in Power BI
+- Data Cleaning & Transformation Techniques – handling messy data from PDFs
+- Data Visualization & Reporting – creating charts, cards, and dashboards
+- Git & GitHub – version control, repository management

 ## Data Source
 The data used in this project comes from **Official Manchester United financial reports**, published annually by the club: